Article written by Alexander – Founder and Owner of swissdiverswatches.com

 The conclusion is: there are fundamental and considerable differences between Swiss and Japanese watchmaking!

-The only Japanese watch which comes to my mind, which might match the Swiss watchmaking tradition, in terms of well finished movements, and fine high quality materials, would probably be the Grand Seiko.
+The only Japanese watch which comes to my mind, which might match the Swiss watchmaking tradition, in terms of movement accuracy, attention to detail (regarding dial aesthetics, case and bracelet quality), well finished aesthetically pleasing movements, and fine high quality materials, would probably be the Grand Seiko.

 This however is the exception rather than the rule of Japanese watches and movements.
 The Grand Seiko isn’t very representative of the Japanese watchmaking industry.
 In truth, it’s simply out of place comparing one single Japanese model, or collection, to dozens of Swiss brands and manufacturers, that routinely make quality and luxury timepieces.